 Panopto for student assessment

-Miriam Dwek from the University of Westminster’s Faculty of Science and Technology talks about how the assessment on her module has been transformed from a lengthy essay, to a number of videos the students make, using Panopto, on various topics to do with the module topic, enabling students to be more creative in the assignments they produce.
+Miriam Dwek from the University of Westminster’s College of Liberal Arts and Sciences (LAS) talks about how the assessment on her module has been transformed from a lengthy essay, to a number of videos the students make, using Panopto, on various topics to do with the module topic, enabling students to be more creative in the assignments they produce.

 Blogging for assessment